Connect with us

 Low cost homes

-“Many Kenyans are unnecessary living in slum dwellings because of limited supply and lack of affordability, the World Bank said in the Kenya Economic Update that was released in Nairobi on April 12.
+“Many Kenyans are unnecessarily living in slum dwellings because of limited supply and lack of affordability, the World Bank said in the Kenya Economic Update released on April 12.

 The global lender warned that the housing crisis will worsen over the next decade if the government fails to seriously focus on housing and the finance of affordable housing for the average citizen.